 If you’re after more breakfast inspiration you can’t go past my ebook ‘Rise and Shine – A Well Nourished Breakfast’ – 25 delicious, easy and versatile recipes that each take 5-10 minutes to make – yes, in the real world!
 Find out more HERE.

 Eggs, lemon, feta

 Ingredients per serve-

-1 teaspoon of lemon infused olive oil (I like Cobram Estate lemon infused EVO at supermarkets everywhere)
+- 1 tsp lemon-infused olive oil -I like Cobram Estate lemon infused EVO at supermarkets everywhere

 - Grease a small ceramic or glass bowl (I use a ramekin) with a drizzle of lemon oil, then carefully crack the eggs side by side into it.
 Top with the crumbled feta and a little seasoning.

 - Put a few centimetres of water in a large deep fry pan (or pot).
 Place the bowls or ramekins into the water bath.
 You want the water level about half way up the ramekin (no higher).

 - Put the lid on the pan and place over a high heat to bring the water to the boil.
 Once the water starts to boil, steam for around 4-5 minutes, or until the eggs are cooked to your liking.
 They will rattle around a little as they boil.
 Please keep checking the eggs, especially if you like them a little runny.
 The cooking time can vary by a minute or two depending upon the size of the eggs and whether they are at room temperature or not.